 - Exceptional ear for music

-Like many in the music business, A&R representatives have unpredictable schedules, which include seeing a lot of live music, listening to mountains of demos, spending time with artists, and attending to business in the office.
+Like many in the music business, A&R representatives have unpredictable schedules, including seeing a lot of live music, listening to mountains of demos, spending time with artists, and attending to business in the office.
 It should go without saying that networking is a tremendous part of the job, and keeps A&R representatives busy outside of conventional work hours.
-Fortunately, in this profession networking usually means attending concerts, showcases, open mics, workshops, and private music industry events.
+Fortunately, networking in this profession usually means attending concerts, showcases, open mics, workshops, and private music industry events.